wonsunahn/CS1632_CoffeeMaker/README.md

 Like Exercise 2, we will try to apply the Test Driven Development (TDD) model here.
 Try writing the test case(s) FIRST before writing the code for a feature.
-This way, you will always have 100% test coverage for the code you have written and are writing.
+This way, you will always have test coverage for the code you have written and are writing.
 Hence, if you break any part of it in the course of adding a feature or refactoring your code, you will know immediately.

 ## Expected Outcome

-When all is done, you should see the following output when running 'mvn test':
+When all is done, you should see something like the following when running 'mvn test' (number of tests may vary depending on how many tests are required to reach 90% coverage):

 ```
 ...